Classification: Platinum Coordination Complex

 Cisplatin is a heavy metal compound that inhibits synthesis of RNA, DNA, and protein in cells.
 All of these compounds are vital for cells to divide and grow.
 By preventing them from dividing, the medication can stop the cancer from growing.

-Cisplatin is given through intravenous (into a vein) infusion.
+Cisplatin is given through intravenous (IV, into a vein) infusion.
 The dose and schedule is determined by the person's size and type of cancer.
 It can be given alone or with other drugs.

 Tips to preventing infection:

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.

 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
 Let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
 If the platelet count becomes too low, you may receive a transfusion of platelets.